jasonm23/onlisp-markdown/onlisp.md

 These examples show the value of nondeterminism as an abstraction.
 The best programming language abstractions save not just typing, but thought.
-In automata theory, some proofs are difﬁcult even to conceive of without relying on nonde- terminism.
+In automata theory, some proofs are difﬁcult even to conceive of without relying on nondeterminism.
 A language which allows nondeterminism may give programmers a similar advantage.

 ## 22.3 Scheme Implementation